POLICY UPDATES

 MISSOURI POLICY UPDATES

-HJR 173 and HJR 174 is the legislation that would allow the Assembly to get rid of the state income tax by increasing sales taxes and expanding the sales tax to services.
+HJR 173/174 is the legislation that would allow the Assembly to get rid of the state income tax by increasing sales taxes and expanding the sales tax to services.

-We know eliminating the state income tax will lead to cuts in health care, food assistance, and other safety net programs.
-An early analysis by the Missouri Budget Project shows how the $5 billion budget hole would impact local schools and the cuts they would have to make.
+No matter what the final legislation looks like, eliminating the state income tax will lead to cuts in health care, food assistance, and other safety net programs.
+Analysis by the Missouri Budget Project shows how the $5 billion budget hole would impact local schools - and that's just the beginning.
+Additionally, the vast majority of Missourians would see an increase in their overall tax bill.

 Resources: